Why IT managers worldwide are embracing the era of cloud-delivered wireless LAN

 The way forward is wireless

 With the explosion of end-user devices (laptops, tablets, smartphones), organizations strive to differentiate their products and operations and avoid getting lost in the noise.
-Effective and efficient data transport through the network with seamless application accessibility has also become critical to meeting customer expectations.
+Effective and efficient data transport through the network with seamless business applications accessibility has also become critical to meeting customer expectations.

 Although many businesses still use traditional local-area network (LAN) environments in branch and campus locations, the increasing reliability, security and speed of wireless technology (for example, 802.11Ax protocol can scale up to 1 Gbps) make it possible to transform LAN environments.